SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/interactions/print_page.zh-cn.md

 ]
 ---

-Printing a website is a common requirement, whether for sharing information or archiving records.
+Printing a webpage is a common task, whether for sharing information or maintaining archives.
-Selenium offers a straightforward way to automate this process through the `PrintOptions()` class.
-This class provides an intuitive and multifaceted way of printing webpages.
+Selenium simplifies this process through its PrintOptions, PrintsPage, and browsingContext classes, which provide a flexible and intuitive interface for automating the printing of web pages.
+These classes enable you to configure printing preferences, such as page layout, margins, and scaling, ensuring that the output meets your specific requirements.

+## Configuring

-## Orientation
+### Orientation
 Using the `getOrientation()` and `setOrientation()` methods, you can get/set the page orientation --- either `PORTRAIT` or `LANDSCAPE`.

 {{< tabpane text=true >}}